thomasWeise/aitoa/book/metaheuristics/common/README.md

 It is clear what it does, and the actual code is simple and not contributing to the understand of the algorithms or processes.
 Thus, you do not need to bother with it, just the assumption that an object implementing `IBlackBoxProcess` has the abilities listed above shall suffice here.

-When instantiating this interface by our utility functions, besides the search operators, termination criterion, representation mapping, and objective function, we also need to provide the functionality to instantiate and copy the data structures making up the spaces&nbsp;$\searchSpace$ and $\solutionSpace$.
+When instantiating this interface via the builder, we can provide the termination criterion, representation mapping, and objective function.
+Additionally, we also need to provide the functionality to instantiate and copy the data structures making up the spaces&nbsp;$\searchSpace$ and $\solutionSpace$.
+On one hand, these are needed for the internal book-keeping so that `evaluate` can internally make a copy of the best-so-far elements in&nbsp;$\searchSpace$ and $\solutionSpace$).
+On the other hand, the black-box optimization algorithms that we will implement also must be able to make such copies.
-If the black-box optimization algorithm does not make any assumption about the Java `class`es corresponding to these spaces, it needs to be provided with some functionality to instantiate.
-For this purpose, we add another easy-to-implement and very simple interface, namely `ISpace`, see [@lst:ISpace].
+Since we do not make any assumption about the Java `class`es corresponding to the spaces&nbsp;$\searchSpace$ and&nbsp;$\solutionSpace$, we add another easy-to-implement and very simple interface, namely `ISpace`, see [@lst:ISpace].
+It can be implemented for each problem type and then provides the required functionality.

 \repo.listing{lst:ISpace}{A excerpt of the generic interface `ISpace` for representing basic functionality of search and solution spaces needed by [@lst:IBlackBoxProcess].}{java}{src/main/java/aitoa/structure/ISpace.java}{}{relevant}

 Equipped with this, defining an interface for black-box metaheuristics becomes easy:
 The optimization algorithms themselves then are implementations of the generic interface `IMetaheuristic<X,Y>` given in [@lst:IMetaheuristic].
-As you can see, this interface only needs a single method, `solve`.
+As you can see, this interface only really needs a single method, `solve`.
-This method will use the functionality provided by the `IBlackBoxProcess` handed to it as parameter `process` to generate new points in the search space&nbsp;`X` and sending them to the `evaluate` method of `process`.
+This method will use the functionality provided by the `IBlackBoxProcess` handed to it as parameter `process`.
+The implemented algorithm can generate new points in the search space&nbsp;`X` and send them to the `evaluate` method of `process`.
-This is the core behavior of every basic metaheuristic, and in the rest of this chapter, we will learn how different algorithms realize it.
+This is the core behavior of every basic metaheuristic and in the rest of this chapter, we will learn how different algorithms realize it.

 \repo.listing{lst:IMetaheuristic}{A generic interface of a metaheuristic optimization algorithm.}{java}{src/main/java/aitoa/structure/IMetaheuristic.java}{}{relevant}

 Notice that the interface `IMetaheuristic` is, again, generic, allowing us to specify a search space&nbsp;$\searchSpace$ as type parameter&nbsp;`X` and a solution space&nbsp;$\solutionSpace$ via the type parameter&nbsp;`Y`.
 Whether an implementation of this interface is generic too or whether it ties down `X` or `Y` to concrete types will then depend on the algorithms we try to realize.
-A "fully black-box" metaheuristic may be able to deal with any search- and solution space, as long it is provided with the right operators.
+The most general black-box metaheuristics may be able to deal with any search- and solution space, as long they are provided with the right operators.
-However, we could also implement an algorithm specified to numerical problems where&nbsp;$\searchSpace\subset\realNumbers^n$, by tying down `X` to `double[]` in the algorithm class specification.
+Still, we could also implement an algorithm specified to numerical problems where&nbsp;$\searchSpace\subset\realNumbers^n$, by tying down `X` to `double[]` in the algorithm class specification.

 ### Example: Job Shop Scheduling